James R. Powell (politician)

-Colonel James Robert Powell (1814–1883) was a founder of the city of Birmingham, Alabama and the city's first elected mayor (1873–1875).
+Colonel James Robert Powell (1814–1883) was a founder of the city of Birmingham, Alabama, and the city's first elected mayor (1873–1875).
 Before that, he held office in the Alabama State Senate (1853–1856) and the Alabama House of Representatives (1845–1846).
-He also held the office of Sheriff of the County of Coosa, Alabama from 1842–1845.
+He also held the office of Sheriff of the County of Coosa, Alabama, from 1842 to 1845.
 He became well known as "The Duke of Birmingham" because of his "... remarkable activities as a pioneer in the early history of the city."

 Early life

-Powell was born on December 7, 1814 in Brunswick County of the Commonwealth of Virginia to Addison Powell (d.
+Powell was born on December 7, 1814, in Brunswick County of the Commonwealth of Virginia to Addison Powell (d.
 1840) and Catherine R. Powell (d.
 1858).
 Being successful agriculturalists, his family was quite wealthy up until about 1830.
 In 1833, he moved to Alabama where he worked as an academy teacher in Lowndes County.
-Later, in partnership with his father, who had moved to Alabama at the urging of this particular son, he was a successful hotel keeper in the state's capitol city, Montgomery.
+Later, in partnership with his father, who had moved to Alabama at the urging of this particular son, he was a successful hotel keeper in the state's capital city, Montgomery.
 By 1836, he had moved to Wetumpka in Coosa County, where he became involved in a stage line, which he owned and managed himself and which had contracts for mail delivery in and around the entire state and as far north as Virginia.
 While living in Wetumpka, he was elected as Sheriff of Coosa County in August 1842 and served until August 1845.
 After that, he was elected to represent the county of Coosa in the Alabama House of Representatives in 1845.
 After serving one term in the House, he returned to Montgomery and in 1855 won election to the State Senate.
 On December 14, 1858, after serving two terms in the Senate, he was married to Mary Jane Smythe (1825–1902) of Tennessee.
-February 19, 1860 saw the birth of their only child, daughter Mary Powell (1860-1930).
+February 19, 1860, saw the birth of their only child, daughter Mary Powell (1860-1930).